proc7ts/context-values/README.md

 Context entry identifies the value to obtain when passed to context's [get()] method.
 It is also responsible for combining provided _assets_ into context _value_.

-Context entry implements [CxEntry] interface containing single `perContext` method.
+Context entry implements [CxEntry] interface containing a single `perContext` method.
 It also a good practice to override a `toString()` method, so that error messages contain a string representation of the entry.

 There are several standard customizable [CxEntry] implementations.
 It is typically enough to use one of them: